LEATplex/HeadExtractor/README.md

 ## Head Extractor

-Head Extractor is a tool to extract the player profile from the player heads in a Minecraft world.
+Head Extractor is a tool and library to extract the player profile from the player heads in a Minecraft world.

 This is accomplished somewhat inefficiently by searching chunk NBT, player data NBT, and entity NBT for lists of Compound tags that contain a String tag named `Value`.\